 I use the Bank of England's handwritten records of city-level lending by banks pre-crisis to calculate the importance of banks to locations, $z{lb,pre}$.
 The Bank of England kept detailed records of every transaction that occurred at its Discount Window.
 Banks facing their depositors' demands during the banking crisis discounted bills of exchange at the Bank of England because it was the only source of liquidity during the crisis.
 I interpret the bills that these banks brought in for discount as an unbiased representation of the universe of loans extended by British banks in locations around the world.
-One concern is that the bills discounted by the Bank of England suffer from selection bias because worse banks may have held worse collateral, and the bills they held are underrepresented in the data.
-However, the relevant selection is at the bank-location level, not just at the bank-level.
-In order for this type of selection to be driving the results, it would need to be the case that locations with export growth are attributed with falsely low measures of exposure to bank failures, and vice versa for locations with export contractions.
-All contemporary and modern evidence on the London money market indicate that by the mid-19th century, the only relevant attributes of bills were the banks that accepted them and their maturity.
-Several additional institutional details provide evidence that selection is unlikely to be an issue.
-I discuss these in detail in Appendix E.3.2.
+I discuss the basis for this assumption in more detail in Appendix E.3.2.

-I use the ledgers from 1865-1866 to build a dataset of over 11,000 individual loans from the 128 banks that had international operations in the year before the crisis.
-An example of a ledger page is shown in Figure 1a.
+I use the ledgers from 1865-1866 to build a dataset of over 11,000 individual loans from the 128 banks that had international operations in the year before the crisis.31 An example of a ledger page is shown in Figure 1a.
 For each handwritten loan record, I document the bank that originated and guaranteed the loan, the city the loan was extended in, the amount of the loan, and the date it was brought to the Bank of England to be discounted.
 Deciphering the hand-writing was not trivial.
 When there was uncertainty about the city of origination, I looked for other loans extended to the same borrower to compare entries.
 I was able to identify the location and geocode 99.7% of the value of loans.
 These banks operated in a total of 180 cities outside of the United Kingdom, and they lent over £11.2 million in the year before the crisis.

-The general lack of data on lending via bills of exchange has been well-documented, and to my knowledge, there are no other comprehensive empirical studies of British bank-intermediated finance during this period despite their role in global financial markets.33
+The general lack of data on lending via bills of exchange has been well-documented, and to my knowledge, there are no other comprehensive empirical studies of British bank-intermediated finance during this or any other period despite their role in global financial markets.32 The modern analog to these data for US banks is also unavailable, so these uniquely capture the lending relationships of the dominant financial market during one of the major eras of globalization in world history.

 Figure 2a maps the geographic distribution of exposure to bank failures, Fail_l at the city level.
-The size of the points measures the pre-crisis amount of British lending in the city, and the color portrays the bank failure share.
+The size of the points measures the pre-crisis amount of British lending in the city, and the color the bank failure share.
 This map shows within and across-country variation in failure rates.
-Figure B2 plots the full distribution of exposure across ports and countries.
+Figure B3 plots the distribution of exposure across ports and countries.